 West of Scotland Housing Association

-- Advising Edina (UK) Limited on its defence of a multi-million pound claim for defects at the Queen Elizabeth University Hospital, Glasgow.
+- Acting for a multi-national construction and engineering firm, Edina UK Limited, in its defence of a multi-million pound claim for defects at The Queen Elizabeth University Hospital, Glasgow.

-- Advised RJT Excavations Limited on a series of related payment disputes in adjudication, Court of Session enforcement and negotiated settlement.
+- Continues to act for RJT Excavations Limited in a series of related payment disputes in adjudication, Court of Session enforcement and negotiated settlement.

 Other key lawyers: